Conformal graphs as twisted partition functions

 In that case, only symmetric and conserved higher-spin operators with dimensions $\Delta_{\cO_s}=d-2+s$ and even spin $s$ appear in (\ref{phiphi}).
 Each term in the sum (\ref{phiphi}) is of the form $r^s C_s^{L-1/2}(\cos\theta)$ and we find $\Box_d G^{(L)}(x)=0$ with $\Box_d$ the $d$-dimensional Laplacian.
 This is the usual free field theory result away from the origin.

 In nontrivial CFTs the operator spectrum, their scaling dimensions and $a^L_{\cO_s}$ change in a way determined by the dynamics, hence the thermal two-point function does not satisfy a simple equation in general, although the form of the expansion (\ref{phiphi}) remains the same.
 The latter property is not expected to be true in a generic QFT.
 Nevertheless, remarkably, the thermal two-point functions of the complex scalars $\phi(x)$ in the the massive free theory with partition function (\ref{ZL}) does admit an expansion of the form (\ref{phiphi}) and contains a part that is annihilated by the $d$-dimensional Laplacian, albeit with different coefficients $a^L_{\cO_s}$ from (\ref{azeta}).
-This might not be surprising as the theory is Gaussian, nevertheless the theory is not generically a CFT.
+This might not be surprising as the theory is Gaussian, nevertheless the theory is not generically a CFT. $g^{(L)}(\tau,\mathbf{x})$ is obtained as the Fourier transform of the the unit normalised momentum space two-point function with twisted boundary conditions [9] on $S^1_\beta$.
+We obtain (setting $\b=1$ for simplicity)